VAE-KRnet and its applications to variational Bayes: Density approximation

 \section{Density approximation}

-VAE-KRnet provides a family of probability density models that may be used for density approximation when information about the data or the PDF is available.
-If $d=n$, i.e., no dimension reduction is considered, VAE-KRnet becomes KRnet.
-For a fixed number $L$ of general coupling layers $f_{[k,i]}^{\mathsf{innder}}$, the complexity of KRnet relies on $2\leq K\leq d=n$, i.e., the partition of the dimensions.
-When $n$ is relatively large, $K=n$ is often not affordable.
-To reduce the complexity, we have two options: the first option is to let $d=n$ and $K<d$, and the second option is to let $d<n$ and $K\leq d$.
-The first option corresponds to KRnet with a more aggressive strategy for dimension deactivation, and the second option corresponds to VAE-KRnet with a strategy for dimension reduction.
-Note that the sample generation is trivial although VAE-KRnet may be quite complex.
+VAE-KRnet provides a family of probability density models that may be used for density estimation or approximation when data are available or the PDF is known up to a constant.
+If dimension reduction is not considered, we use KRnet instead of VAE-KRnet.
+The configuration of KRnet is a trade-off between the number $K$ of outer-loop iterations and the number $L$ of inner-loop iterations.
+For a large $n$, we need to reduce at least one of the two numbers $K$ and $L$ for KRnet such that the model is affordable.
+Another way to deal with high dimensionality is to consider VAE-KRnet, where a low-dimensional latent space is sought.
+Since in reality problem solutions often admits a low-dimensional approximation, VAE-KRnet provides a mechanism to adapt the properties of the problem into density estimation.
 For simplicity, we use the subscript $*_{\btheta}$ to indicate a PDF model with a general model parameter $\btheta$ in this section.